The X-ray-focusing lens used in the experiment is based on a design used in lighthouses for centuries.

 This research was supported by the National Science Foundation and the Sloan Research Fellowship.

-Reference: “Scale-invariant magnetic textures in the strongly correlated oxide NdNiO3” by Jiarui Li, Jonathan Pelliciari, Claudio Mazzoli, Sara Catalano, Forrest Simmons, Jerzy T. Sadowski, Abraham Levitan, Marta Gibert, Erica Carlson, Jean-Marc Triscone, Stuart Wilkins and Riccardo Comin, 15 October 2019, in the journal Nature Communications.
+Reference: “Scale-invariant magnetic textures in the strongly correlated oxide NdNiO3” by Jiarui Li, Jonathan Pelliciari, Claudio Mazzoli, Sara Catalano, Forrest Simmons, Jerzy T. Sadowski, Abraham Levitan, Marta Gibert, Erica Carlson, Jean-Marc Triscone, Stuart Wilkins and Riccardo Comin, 15 October 2019, Nature Communications.